Common Terms in Procurement

 As evidence proving that potential supplier does not come under one of the above-mentioned situations, the candidate shall submit at least one of the following documents:

 - An equivalent document issued by a judicial authority.

-- An affidavit testifying that the supplier respects basic social rights and working conditions and does not exploit child labour.
+- An affidavit testifying that the candidate respects basic social rights and working conditions and does not exploit child labour.

 - Affidavit sworn by the company’s legal representative before an administrative or legal officer, an auditor or a qualified body in the country of origin or provenance.